CrebsTheCoder/skriptdocsdocumentationtool/README.md

 ## Credits

-This tool is based off [TuSKe's](https://github.com/Tuke-Nuke/TuSKe) documentation generation tools with a few changes and improvements.
-Most of the base techniques/code is from [TuSke](https://github.com/Tuke-Nuke/TuSKe), so massive thanks to [Tuke-Nuke](https://github.com/Tuke-Nuke)!
+This tool is based off [Eyesnipers's skripthubdocstool](https://github.com/SkriptHub/SkriptHubDocsTool/tree/master/src/main) documentation generation tools with a few changes to also generate one for SkriptDocs.wiki.